Forest - Hunting Strength

 Once a year the groups meet to trade and celebrate and take mates.

-Their chief invites us to a meal.
+Their chief calls us to a meal.

 This chief has at least a dozen wives and too many children to count.